-Texas Undergraduates More Likely Than U.S. Undergraduates to Attend Two-year Institutions
+Texas Undergraduates More Likely Than U.S. Undergraduates to Attend Two-Year Institutions

-Almost half Texas undergraduates attended public two-year institutions in the fall of 2018, far higher than the percentage of undergraduates nationwide in that sector.
+Almost half of Texas undergraduates attended public two-year institutions in the fall of 2018, far higher than the percentage of undergraduates nationwide in that sector.
 Texas undergraduates were less likely to be enrolled at private four-year or proprietary institutions compared to undergraduates nationwide, and about as likely to be enrolled at public four-year institutions.

 While its relative low cost helps create access to postsecondary education, students who enroll at public two-year institutions are more likely to attend part-time compared to students enrolled in other sectors.
-Part-time students are at a greater risk of dropping out compared to those attending full-time (see the next page), which is one of the factors that makes Texas undergraduates generally riskier than U.S. undergraduates.
+Part-time students are at a greater risk of dropping out compared to those attending full-time (see the next page), which is one of the factors that reduces the odds of Texas undergraduates earning their intended degrees.